All Episodes

 Well, the Trump organization just came out with a statement.

-Uh, since July of 2017, we had advised the public that the Trump organization is fully cooperative with all investigations, including the special counsel, and have been responding to their requests.
+Since July of 2017, we have advised the public that the Trump organization is fully cooperative with all investigations, including the special counsel, and have been responding to their requests.

 This is old news, and our assistance and cooperation with the various investigations remains the same today.